 The Endangered Species Act (ESA) of 1973 (16 U.S.C. §§1531, et seq.) requires federal agencies to conserve endangered and threatened species and to conserve the ecosystems upon which these species depend.
-Table 4 provides a list of federally recognized endangered or threatened species, as well as species utilizing designated critical habitat, reported to reside in or migrate through federal waters of the Gulf of Mexico or the preferred restoration project alternative area.
-Numerous endangered and threatened species are seasonal or occasional visitors to the Incident location or to the East Galveston Bay coastal ecosystem.
-Species present near the preferred restoration project alternative site would be present incident to migration through the area.
+Table 4 provides a list of federally recognized endangered or threatened species, as well as species utilizing designated critical habitat, reported to reside in or migrate through federal waters of the Gulf of Mexico or Chambers County, Texas, where the selected restoration project site is located.
+Though numerous endangered and threatened species are seasonal or occasional visitors to the Incident location or to the East Galveston Bay coastal ecosystem, endangered and threatened species are not known to use habitats present near the selected restoration project site .
 While individual animals may have been put at risk due to the discharge of oil from the DBL 152, the continued existence of species protected under the ESA was never considered to have been jeopardized by the Incident, nor was any evidence of injury to threatened or endangered species found to have resulted from the Incident.
-The habitats in the

-Incident location and the preferred project site provide multiple ecosystem services supporting threatened and endangered species migrating through or utilizing these communities.
+The habitats in the Incident location and the selected restoration project site provide multiple ecosystem services supporting threatened and endangered species migrating through or utilizing these communities.